Exalate Users

 The proxy user impersonates external instances.
 All changes on local issues are performed on behalf of this user.
 You can use an existing user account or create a new one, specifically dedicated to Exalate.

-Check out detailed information on Proxy User configuration.
+Note: For more in formation, check out detailed information on Proxy User configuration.

 Exalate Administrator